Bharath-Ramamurthy/gen-apply/README.md

 ### **Cost-Optimized LLM Routing**
 - Uses lightweight models for simple tasks
 - Switches to stronger models only when needed

 ---

-## 🔒 Source Code

-The source code is private while the product is being commercialized.

-For collaboration or access requests:
-📧 **bharath.workmail@gmail.com**

----